Case Studies

 Worker-owned software consultancy

-Consent-Based Decisions at an Argentine Consultancy
+Consent-based decisions at an Argentine consultancy

 What happens when 80 developers collectively set everyone's salary — and a single objection can block any decision?

-• Transparent salary-setting with your whole team
+• Transparent team salary-setting

-• A searchable history of every decision and its reasoning
+• Searchable decision history and reasoning

-• Non-contentious decisions moved forward asynchronously
+• Routine decisions resolved asynchronously

-• Equal say for every team member through consent-based process
+• Equal say through consent process

 Case study: 10Pines